 - Smooth out the filling.
 I used a spatula.

 - Keep refrigerated 3-4 days or in the freezer for up to a month.
+The pie is best right out of the freezer.

-Need a lactose-free Alfredo sauce recipe?
+Need a dairy-free Alfredo sauce recipe?

 Go here for the complete list of recipes.

-Featured @ Raw Foods Thursday.
+Featured @ Raw Foods Thursday and Healthy Vegan Friday.